SRv6 for Redundancy Protection

 transported via different and disjoint paths in parallel.
 On the

-elimination network node, the multiple copies are received, redudant
+elimination network node, the multiple copies are received, redundant

-packets eliminated, and deliver only a single copy of the packet that
+packets eliminated, and only a single copy of the packet is

-Live".
-One new SRv6 Segment Endpoint Behavior are introduced to
+the protection paths simultaneously.
+One new SRv6 Segment Endpoint

-different paths, redundancy protection can facilitate to achieve zero
+Redundancy protection can help to achieve zero packet loss target

 Redundancy protection provides ultra reliable protection to many